esyede/rakit/packages/docs/data/debugging.md

 thrown in /bar/baz/qux.php on line 9
 ```

-It's certainly not easy to track output like this.
-With the debugger, errors and exceptions are displayed in a more human-friendly, readable, and detailed format:
+The debugger renders the same error in a form you can actually read:

-This way, error messages are easier to track and handle.
-The error lines in your source code are also highlighted for easier handling.
-A clear message is also displayed in the header for you.
-Quite helpful, right?
+The offending source line is highlighted and the message sits in the header.
+Fatal

-Additionally, Fatal errors are also caught and displayed in the same way.
+errors are caught and shown the same way.

 <a id="configuration"></a>

 ## Configuration

-Of course, you are allowed to change the debugger configuration according to your needs.
-To do so, please edit the configuration in the file `application/config/debugger.php`.
+The debugger is configured in `application/config/debugger.php`.

 #### Error emails: